 The Safe Climate Campaign is a project of the Center for Auto Safety.

-The Safe Climate Campaign is grateful to the Wallace Global Fund, the Oak Foundation, the Rockefeller Family Fund, the Jewish Communal Fund and the Better World Club for providing financial support.
+The Safe Climate Campaign is grateful to the Wallace Global Fund, the Oak Foundation, 2032 Trust, the Jewish Communal Fund and the Better World Club for providing financial support.

 Dan Becker, Director